Books

 • Remember that if you reach your colleagues’ Riders but not their Elephants, they will have direction without motivation.

-• Tags: management change-management
+• Tags: managementchange-management change-management

 • What looks like resistance is often a lack of clarity.